We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 Nyanga National Park is home to many reconstructed historic pit structures and these were almost certainly corrals for small livestock © Tawanda Kapikinyu, Shutterstock

-The site of Zimbabwe’s highest peak offers excellent hiking opportunities as well as playing host to the remnants of Iron-Age villages.
+The site of Zimbabwe’s highest peak offers excellent hiking and remnants of Iron Age villages.

 The park and the Nyanga Highlands rise to 2,592m at Mount Nyangani, Zimbabwe’s highest point.
 The area (314km²) is characterised by rolling hilltops studded with huge, smoothly rounded granite outcrops towering over steep gorges and wide valleys.
 The Pungwe River has carved a spectacular route southwards and eastwards from the foot of Mount Nyangani, while further south the Honde River has created a wide fertile valley beneath the dominating escarpment along the border with Mozambique.
 Zimbabwe’s highest waterfall (and Africa’s second-highest), the Mtarazi Falls, drops 762m into the Honde Valley.

 Hikers and birders are drawn to this area, and fishing is a big pull for many, with rainbow and brown trout in the many rivers, streams and reservoirs.
 There is a variety of game in the national park, including blue duiker and samango monkeys, but it is sparsely distributed and hard to spot.
-Lion, leopard and buffalo have apparently been seen here but none of the locals I spoke to recalled recent sightings.
-You are more likely to spot klipspringer, reedbuck, wildebeest, zebra, bushbuck and kudu, notwithstanding imaginative reports of sightings of lion and buffalo, which do not actually occur in the area.
+You are most likely to spot klipspringer, reedbuck, wildebeest, zebra, bushbuck and kudu, notwithstanding imaginative reports of sightings of lion and buffalo, which do not actually occur in the area.